joseph-flinn/site/frontend/posts/retro-failure-individual-over-team-discussions.md

 through a static-order circular list (remote) to sound off with any questions, comments, concerns or ideas.
 A "pass" acknowledges that the information has been received and there is nothing to add.
 In addition to this, being careful when approaching one-on-one discussions on the same topics is important.
-Any side discussions must be scrutinized to make sure they aren't taking place outside of the team discussion.
+Any side discussions must be scrutinized to make sure they are not taking place outside of the team discussion.
 If there is any information that surfaces that is important, it should be brought back to the team by the source of the information (ie. if an engineer has an idea, they should be the one to share it with the rest of the group in a team meeting rather than the manager).

 ---